tamirms/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 - How exactly do we organize `Store`s, `ProcessingPipeline`, and `Process`es?
 - How do we keep reads from multiple stores consistent?
 - How do we make the `Store`s and `Process`es in `ingest/stores` reusable?
+- If the output of a `Process` results in a field with an empty list value, how does that affect `Process`es downstream?
+- Should all `Process` objects be required to function correctly if provided with non-nil empty values for each required field?

 ## Implementation Plan